CorentinWicht/TimeFreq/README.md

 Since the decomposition requires heavy computation and is, de facto, time-consuming, you can decide to reimport the decomposition if you just want to perform the statistics separately (in this case press `Yes`).

-Once you are done with this last prompt, you can run the second script.
+Once you are done with this last prompt, the script will generate a `TimeFreq_Param.mat` file containing all the parameters necessary for the second script.

+You can now run the second script.

 ## Dependencies